ryanatkn/gro/src/project/buildConfig.md

 }
 ```

+The `"name"` field can be anything and maps to the build's directory name.
+The `"platform"` can currently be `"node"` or `"browser"` and
+is used by compilers for TypeScript and Svelte.

 Here's what a frontend-only project may look like.
 It's also the fallback default for projects that do not define anything: